 Even though each cycle has the same basic subprocesses, there are a few important differences among the cycles.
-In the customer order cycle, demand is external to the supply chain and thus is uncertain.
+In the customer order cycle, demand is external to the supply chain and thus uncertain.
 In all other cycles, order placement is uncertain but can be projected based on policies followed by the particular supply chain stage.
 For example, in the procurement cycle, a tire supplier to an automotive manufacturer can predict tire demand precisely once the production schedule at the manufacturer is known.
 The second difference across cycles relates to the scale of an order.
-A customer buys a single car, but the dealer orders multiple cars at a time from the manufacturer, and the manufacturer, in turn, orders an even larger quantity of tires from the supplier.
+Whereas a customer buys a single car, the dealer orders multiple cars at a time from the manufacturer, and the manufacturer, in turn, orders an even larger quantity of tires from the supplier.
 As we move from the customer to the supplier, the number of individual orders declines and the size of each order increases.
 Thus, sharing of information and operating policies across supply chain stages becomes more important as we move further from the end customer.

-The detailed process description of a supply chain in the cycle view is useful when considering operational decisions because it clearly specifies the roles of each member of the supply chain.
-The cycle view is used by enterprise resource planning (ERP) systems to support supply chain operations.
+A cycle view of the supply chain is useful when considering operational decisions because it clearly specifies the roles of each member of the supply chain.
+The detailed process description of a supply chain in the cycle view forces a supply chain designer to consider the infrastructure required to support these processes.
+The cycle view is useful, for example, when setting up information systems to support supply chain operations.